vectordotdev/vector/website/content/en/highlights/2022-05-18-vrl-iteration-support.md

 bugs][].

 One of the last major pieces missing from the language — and one requested by many of you — is support for mapping collections.
-We are happy to announce that as of Vector 0.22.0, this feature is now available.
+We needed to introduce this feature thoughtfully since mapping can be a common source of performance and reliability bugs (i.e., infinite loops).
+And our design accomplishes this by providing opinionated mapping functions that align closely with the use case.

-Let’s take a look at iteration in VRL, and how it works.
+So, without further ado, we're happy to announce that as of Vector 0.22.0, mapping for collections is now available!

 ## Usage

-Let’s take a simple example:
+To explain how collection mapping in VRL works, we’ll dissect a simple example:

 ```json
 {